lethek/FFmpeg.Loader/README.md

 Tooling to find and load FFmpeg libraries with the [FFmpeg.AutoGen](https://github.com/Ruslan-B/FFmpeg.AutoGen) bindings.

-This library is also intended for use with [FFmpeg.Native](https://github.com/quamotion/ffmpeg-win32).
-However, FFmpeg.Native is not necessary if FFmpeg libraries have been installed elsewhere: just point this project's FFmpegLoader at the appropriate directory if it can't find the binaries on its own.
+This library was designed for use with [FFmpeg.Native](https://github.com/quamotion/ffmpeg-win32) as a more flexible alternative to FFmpeg.Native's tooling for finding FFmpeg libs.
+However please note, FFmpeg.Native is unnecessary if FFmpeg libraries have been installed elsewhere (it's just a convenient method of packaging the binaries in your application): just point this project's FFmpegLoader at the appropriate directory if it can't find the binaries on its own.

 # Features